ludovic-gasc/ansible-tuto-ibmi/README.md

-# Ansible tutorial
+# Ansible tutorial for IBM i

 This tutorial presents Ansible step-by-step.
 You'll need to have a (virtual or physical) machine to act as an Ansible node.

-A Vagrant environment is provided for going through this tutorial.
+This Ansible tutorial is an adaption of [the work of Leucos](https://github.com/leucos/ansible-tuto), for IBM i.

 Ansible is a configuration management software that lets you control and configure nodes from another machine.
 What makes it different from other